Mali: Isolation beckons as ECOWAS piles pressure on junta leaders | DW | 21.08.2020

 The 75-year-old Keita first came to power in 2013 promising to bring peace, stability, and fight graft in Mali.
 He was re-elected for a second five-year term in 2018.

 West African leaders have suspended Mali from its internal decision-making body — vowed to cut off Mali from the region's cash flow — and impose sanctions on the military putschists led by Assimi Goita.
-"Mali is a fragile state and their fragility becomes that more apparent when they are facing a coup," Ayo Johnson, a political analyst on Mali, said.
+"Mali is a fragile state and its fragility becomes that more apparent when they are facing a coup," said Ayo Johnson, a political analyst on Mali.

 Read more: African Union suspends Mali following coup